-country, which is higher than the average in the region.38 According to official national data39 the maternal mortality ratio (per 100,000 live births) was 117.4 in 2008, 125.3 in 2009 and 100.8 in 2010.
+Lack of access to safe abortions remains one of the main causes of maternal mortality in the country, which is higher than the average in the region.
+According to official national data the maternal mortality ratio (per 100,000 live births) was 117.4 in 2008, 125.3 in 2009 and 100.8 in 2010.
 Between 2005 and 2009, abortion accounted for 24 percent of maternal deaths; obstetric complications were the first cause of maternal mortality (27 percent) during the same period.
-According to the World Health Organization, the first step to avoiding maternal deaths and injuries is to ensure that women have access to family planning and safe abortion with the aim of reducing unwanted pregnancies and the negative health outcomes associated with unsafe abortion.40
+According to the World Health Organization, the first step to avoiding maternal deaths and injuries is to ensure that women have access to family planning and safe abortion with the aim of reducing unwanted pregnancies and the negative health outcomes associated with unsafe abortion.

-Several treaty bodies have expressed concerns that women and girls do not seek medical assistance for post-abortion care after an unsafe, clandestine abortion.
+Several UN treaty bodies such as the Committee on the Elimination of Discrimination against Women (CEDAW) and the Committee against Torture (CAT) have expressed concerns that women and girls do not seek medical assistance for post-abortion care after an unsafe, clandestine abortion.
 This is due to concerns about lack of confidentiality and respect for their right to privacy, including fear of being reported to law enforcement and subsequent prosecution for undergoing an illegal abortion.
 These bodies have consistently called on countries, including Paraguay, to adopt measures to remove punitive provisions imposed on women who undergo abortion, to safeguard doctor-patient confidentiality specifically when treating women for abortion complications; and to review and modify its abortion legislation to ensure that women do not need to resort to unsafe abortions.
-They have also recommended the implementation of sexual education programmes to avoid unwanted pregnancies as well as passing a law on sexual and reproductive rights.
-41
+They have also